BlueBrain/morphoclass/docs/source/sections/example_gnn.rst

     scaler_path_distances.fit(ds_train)
     scaler_diameters.fit(ds_train)

 Now these scalers need to be integrated into the transform pipeline.
-In the :ref:`Data` section we showed that this can be done by replacing the ``transform`` attribute of the dataset instance.
+In the :doc:`data` section we showed that this can be done by replacing the ``transform`` attribute of the dataset instance.
 Here we show a different method: the datasets can be reloaded from disk, but this time with the transforms containing the fitted scalers::